 City of Millbrae Climate Adaptation Assessment

 The City will use the County’s Vulnerability Assessment as a building block to seek future funding for climate adaptation, increase public awareness of risks and the need for action, support the Hazard Mitigation Plan, and inform future Capital Improvement Planning.
 The main goals of the project are to identify and understand the risk of climate change to key assets within the City of Millbrae and identify actions the City can incorporate into regional and local planning efforts.
 Once the City is aware of its risks, concrete steps can be taken to mitigate them.
 This will be accomplished through the neighborhood meetings, development of an Asset Vulnerability Profile for the City’s Waste Pollution Control Plant, and coordination with Burlingame and SFO to develop regional solutions.
+The project culminated in a Sea Level Rise Adaptation Assessment.

 South San Francisco Shoreline Assessment of Vulnerable Properties and Livelihoods